StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/VPC.md

 Security groups are **stateful** -> return traffic is automatically allowed, regardless of any rules.

+By default , Security Groups do not allow incoming traffic - a rule will need to be setup to allow inbound traffic.
+However, Security Groups allow all outbound traffic by default.

 #### NACLs

 To control the traffic in and out of your VPC network, you can use the Network Access Controls List.